Platoniq/wilder-journal/_articles/en/crowdfunding-cinema.md

 article-order: 17
 uid: crowdfunding-cinema
 title: "Crowdfunding: a key tool for cultural initiatives"
+description: "We present two initiatives that are changing the panorama of cinema in Spain: CineCiutat in Mallorca and the Espai Texas project in Barcelona. "
 interviewee: Cine Ciutat y Espai Texas
 cover:
   path: /media/articles/heroes/captura-de-pantalla-2024-01-12-a-las-17.13.33.png